MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/start-aksedgeupdate.md

 ## Description

-Microsoft Update will send all the binaries necessary to complete the AKS-Edge Update.
-The Start-AksEdgeUpdate command will locate these binaries and start the MSI’s Update process.
-Note, starting this command will result in some downtime for the images inside of AKS-Edge.
+Microsoft Update sends all the binaries necessary to complete the AKS Edge Essentials Update.
+The `Start-AksEdgeUpdate` command locates these binaries and starts the MSI update process.
+Running this command results in some downtime for the images inside of AKS Edge Essentials.
-If you have any worker nodes in the cluster, you must run Start-AksEdgeWorkerNodeUpdate once ALL of the control plane nodes in the cluster are updated.
+If you have any worker nodes in the cluster, you must run `Start-AksEdgeWorkerNodeUpdate` once all of the control plane nodes in the cluster are updated.

 ## Examples